plblum/jivs/docs/Learning_Jivs/Building_Client_Validation_UI.md

 * `status` — the ValueHost's current `ValidationStatus`
 * `corrected` — whether previously invalid Validators have been corrected

-Their field-specific presentation uses are covered later when building the Field UI.
+Their field-specific presentation uses are covered later when building the Field Validation UI.

 Both state types use the same `IssueFound` type to describe individual validation issues.